bigpaul97/CCLE/README.md

 This repository contains all the necessary codes for running the CCLE simulation, carrying out experiment-simulation Hi-C comparison, and calculating various metrics for goodness-of-fit.

 **CCLE_main:**
 This folder comprehensively contains the codes for the CCLE simulation program.
-The main code for running the simulation is name "CCLE_main.m".
+The main code for running the simulation is named "CCLE_main.m".
 The only input file is the file of ChIP-seq data of the protein of interest.
-The most important output of the program is the simulated Hi-C map.
+The most important output of the program are (1) the simulated Hi-C map, named "hmap", (2) the simulated loop anchor positions, named "l_sites_traj" (for left anchors) and "r_sites_traj" (for right anchors), and (3) time series, named "ts_traj".

 Please refer to the comments in the "CCLE_main.m" file for more details about parameter adjustment or explanation.
 This folder also contains subfolders with the yeast ChIP-seq data used in the paper.